 The University of Oklahoma will consider students for scholarships holistically.
 Effective for students applying for fall 2021 through fall 2025, while test scores are not required for scholarship consideration, they are encouraged.
 To ensure the highest scholarship and to guarantee the fastest notification of an award, students are encouraged to submit an ACT or SAT score.
 Students can send updated test scores through April 30 to be considered for a higher scholarship amount.

-Information about the 2021 scholarship amounts is now available.
+Scholarship amounts for fall 2022 will be updated by early October.
+Information about the 2021 scholarship amounts is available.
 We encourage all students to file the FAFSA to maximize overall aid offering.